Martin Mull: Acting

 Mull's first well-known acting role was as Garth Gimble in the 1976 television nighttime absurdist soap opera Mary Hartman, Mary Hartman.
 That led to work in the spin-off talk show parodies Fernwood 2 Night (1977) and America 2 Night (1978), in which he played talk show host Barth Gimble (Garth's twin brother), opposite Fred Willard, as sidekick and announcer Jerry Hubbard.
 Mull appeared as the neurotic, libidinous disc jockey Eric Swan in the 1978 movie FM, his feature film debut.
-In 1979, Mull appeared in the Taxi episode Hollywood Calling.
+In 1979, Mull appeared in the Taxi episode "Hollywood Calling".
 He created, wrote, and starred in the short-lived 1984 CBS sitcom Domestic Life, with Megan Follows playing his teenaged daughter.

 During the 1980s, Mull played supporting roles in the films Mr. Mom (1983) and Clue (1985), and had a rare lead role in Serial (1980).
 In 1985, he co-created and starred in The History of White People in America—the Associated Press said the mockumentary was "what many thought was his best work".
 He also starred in a series of commercials for Michelob and Pizza Hut, and in a series of television and radio commercials for Red Roof Inn with Willard.
 He appeared in the 1986 Pecos Bill episode of the Shelley Duvall TV series Tall Tales & Legends.
 In a 1990 episode of The Golden Girls, he played a hippie who was afraid of the outside world.

 Mull had a long-running role from 1991 to 1997 as Leon Carp, Roseanne Conner's gay boss (and later business partner) on the TV series Roseanne.
+He had roles in several 1990s films including Mrs. Doubtfire (1993) and Jingle All the Way (1996).
 From 1997 to 2000, he played Willard Kraft on the show Sabrina the Teenage Witch; he was Sabrina Spellman's high school's vice-principal in seasons 2 and 3 and her high school's principal in season 4.
 Mull appeared as a guest star on the game show Hollywood Squares, appearing as the center square in the show's final season, from 2003 to 2004.
 He did the voice of Vlad Masters/Vlad Plasmius, the main villain in Danny Phantom from 2004 to 2007.